 vZome goes even further in supporting models and geometries not possible with Zome.
 Zome is based on a particular symmetry (icosahedral), and uses strut lengths based on the Golden Ratio.
 It is an amazingly rich system, but it is just one of an infinite family of such systems.
 In vZome, you can build models with octahedral symmetry, with lengths based on the square root of two.
 Another system is based on the square root of three, and supports 12-fold rotations.

-vZome 6.0 is now available!
+vZome 6.0 is the recommended version to use.
 We've redesigned the user experience to be more clear, consistent, and self-documenting, with reorganized toolbars, new tools, and more tooltips to help you find the functionality you need.
-You can try vZome 6.0 for Mac or Windows here, free as always.
+You can try vZome 6.0 for Mac, Windows, or Linux here, free as always.

 Of course, you're welcome to continue to use vZome 5.0, as well.
-We will continue to support 5.0 as long as 6.0 is in beta, and either way, you have our guarantee to recover your work if you should have trouble opening a vZome file, regardless of which version you used to create it.
+We will continue to support 5.0 as long as we can, and either way, you have our guarantee to recover your work if you should have trouble opening a vZome file, regardless of which version you used to create it.

 Have an Android mobile phone?
-You can install the new vZome Viewer app!
+You can install the vZome Viewer app!

 Contribute to vZome development